jmesnil/jmesnil.net/weblog/2013-05-27-uriage-cabriolet-classic.md

 </figure>
 </div>

-We were lucky having a beautiful weather for the gathering and enjoyed the familal atmosphere.
+We were lucky having a beautiful weather for the gathering and enjoyed the familial atmosphere.

 <div class="markdown-wrapper">
 <figure><div class="img" data-picture data-alt="Blue child &amp; car">